Raphael Stănescu

-Raphael Andrei Stănescu (born 27 June 1993) is a Romanian footballer who plays as a midfielder for Liga III side Minaur Baia Mare.
-In the past he played in the Liga I for Dinamo București and in the lower divisions for team such as Farul Constanța, Daco-Getica București, CSM Reșița or Dacia Unirea Brăila, among others.
+Raphael Andrei Stănescu (born 27 June 1993) is a Romanian professional footballer who plays as a midfielder for Liga III club Minaur Baia Mare.

 Career

 Stănescu made his Dinamo first-team debut on 22 May 2010, coming off the bench in a match against SC Vaslui as a substitute for Andrei Cristea.
 His first goal for Dinamo came in a game against CS Mioveni, on 12 May 2012.
 In 2014, he ended his contract with Dinamo, because he didn't have too many chances to play for the Reds-and-Whites.

+In February 2022, he was suspended and fined by the Romanian Football Federation for his involvement in match fixing during his stint at Daco-Getica București – more specifically a game against UTA Arad on 28 September 2019.
+Stănescu filed a protest against the decision to suspend him.